beyretb/AnimalAI-Olympics/documentation/submission.md

 The native docker engine does not provide a pass-through to these libraries, rendering any use of GPU capable libraries (such as `tensorflow-gpu`) impossible.
 To overcome this issue, NVIDIA provides a specific version of docker.
 We can recommend [this tutorial](https://marmelab.com/blog/2018/03/21/using-nvidia-gpu-within-docker-container.html#installing-nvidia-docker) for installing this version.
 Note we cannot provide help with installing these.

-## Creating the docker for submission
+## Creating the docker image for submission

 Once you have docker up and running, you can start building your submission.
 Head over to `examples/sumission` and have a look at the `Dockerfile`.
 This script installs all the requirements for the environment, we do not recommend editing anything outside of the commented block saying `YOUR COMMANDS GO HERE`.